fekerel/cbrn-to-fakeapi/GUIDE.md

    - Generate/modify files according to this guide only.
    - Run `npm run test:fake` and ensure tests execute.
   - Produce artifacts: list of files changed, summary of endpoints covered.
-  - Coverage artifact (auto): After tests, a file `coverage/summary.json` is generated containing:
-    - unique endpoints hit (METHOD + path)
-    - per-file breakdown
-    - parsed test titles (`testsWithTitles`) following the convention in 4.1
-    - OpenAPI-aware coverage: total defined endpoints, per-endpoint hit counts, and an explicit `untested` list of endpoints not hit by any test.
-This is derived automatically from `openapi.json` and recorded HTTP calls.
-    You don’t need to write this manually; it is collected via HTTP interceptors during tests.

 4. Collection
    - We will collect branches and compare: